IRS Form 8379 Instructions

 There are certain types of debt that are eligible for the Treasury Offset Program, administered by the U.S. Treasury Department’s Bureau of the Fiscal Service.
 These debts include:

-If your share of the joint refund was garnished to pay these types of debt, then you can move forward with your injured spouse claim.
+If your share of a federal tax refund was garnished to pay these types of debt, then you can move forward with your injured spouse claim.

 Line 4: Are you legally obligated to pay this debt?